cloudmesh-community/hid-sp18-710/paper/paper.md

 Database Migrations are always cumbersome and it is better to plan well ahead and take an iterative approach.
-Based on the need of application, one have to choose which NoSQL database we are going to migrate to [@aws].
+Based on the need of application, one have to choose which NoSQL database we are going to migrate to [@hid-sp18-710-aws].

-:o: sentence missing that introduces the next sections

 ### Planning